-- All riders must be registered, either as members or casual riders.
+- All riders must be registered (form completed, payment made) either as members or as casual riders.

-- All riders must wear a riding helmet when riding in the forest.
+- All riders must wear a riding helmet and a hi-vis vest when riding in the forest.

-- Riders must have a current ID card or receipt with them at all times – you could be asked to leave the forest if you cannot show a current ID card or receipt.
+- All riders must carry on them a current ID card or receipt – you could be asked to leave the forest if you cannot show a current ID card or receipt upon request.

-- Riders are required to have a tag on the saddle or bridle with a contact name and number, in the event that the horse gets lost or separated from the rider in the forest.
+- Riders are required to have a tag on their saddle or bridle with a contact name and number, in the event that the horse gets lost or separated from the rider.

-- Please notify us immediately of any missing or loose horses in the horse park.
-Alert Kake Hōiho staff if they are present on site or call the office 09 420 9566, during business hours.
-Outside of business hours please call First Security 0800 347 787 or forest security 027 535 5770.
+- You must notify us immediately of any missing or loose horses in the horse park.
+Alert Kake Hōiho staff if they are present on site or call the office (09 420 9566 ext.1) during business hours.
+Outside business hours, call 021 128 4550 to reach the after hours duty manager, First Security 0800 347 787, or forest security 027 535 5770.

-- Vehicle access is permitted to the car park within the licenced area only.
+- Vehicle access is only permitted to the car park within the licenced area.